magpie-ea/magpie-v3-docs/docs/01_designing_experiments/01_custom_screens.md

 ```

 We import the new screen component into the current file using a normal import statement and afterwards register it as a
-sub-component to be used as part of our main App component.
+subcomponent to be used as part of our main App component.
 Now, we can use it in the `<template>` part of the file.

 ## Creating result rows manually
 Usually, you will use the `measurements` object to collect data and save it to the results as seen above: